Back to Top

 : SPORTS MASSAGE

 Massage is an important tool for providing specific benefits to athletes and active clientele.
-Sports massage is a system of massage techniques designed to address the needs of these populations.
-This class will address the purpose, effects, goals, and techniques used in sports massage.
-Also included is opportunity for hands-on practice.
+Sports massage is a system of massage techniques designed to address this specialized population.
+This class is an introduction to: (a) the purpose and effects of sports massage (b) the various goals of sports massage (c) the categories of sports massage and (d) the techniques used in sports massage.
+Also included is plenty of hands-on time for practicing the delivery of the 10, 12 and 15 minute sports massage post-event sessions.